 Why such an emphasis on the ratio...and why such restricted food intake?
 The entire goal of the ketogenic diet is to force your body into the state of ‘ketosis’.
 Ketosis happens when your body runs out of carbs to burn for energy: the body must move on to both fat and protein for energy.

-Although you may have heard of people finding success with the ketogenic diet for weight loss, the fact is that this is a diet that’s first and foremost designed to treat specific medical conditions like Epilepsy.
+Although people do find success with the ketogenic diet for weight loss, the fact is that this is a diet that was first and foremost designed to treat specific medical conditions like Epilepsy.
 So we suggest that if you're going to follow it, do so under the guide of a nutrition specialist who is well-versed in Ketogenic diets.